Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ```

-Then we make it so the Body has no margin, a little bit of padding and that it is as as the Viewport.
+Then we make it so the Body has no margin, a little padding, and it is as high as the Viewport.

 ```css
 body {